golemfactory/yagna-docs/yajsapi/mid-level/examples/web.md

 ### Package

-The first component is `Package` (TODO: link to API reference).
+The first component is `Package` [Package](../../docs/classes/package_package.Package.md).
 When creating a `Package`, we must determine which image we want to use.

 ```javascript
 async function createPackage() {